The Dangers of Being an Ironworker in LA

 Muscle Strain

 Are you experiencing muscle strain?
-Ironworkers who regularly weld, unload, stack, or move heavy steel face increased pressure on their back.
+Ironworkers who regularly weld, unload, stack, or move heavy steel face increased pressure on their backs.
 Back injuries are not always caused by severe accidents.
 It could happen from repetitive motions (like lifting or bending) and conducting work in awkward positions.
 For instance, you may experience a range of discomfort from using a crane that lifts large metals.
 It requires you to reach and stretch at a moment’s notice to operate successfully.

-Any injury that happens on the job should get reported in a workers’ compensation claim.
-In California, employers must provide benefits to employees that get hurt on the job.
+Any injury that happens on the job should be reported in a workers’ compensation claim.
+In California, employers must provide benefits to employees who get hurt on the job.
 They can help you recover from the loss of income and alleviate the stress associated with medical expenses.
 You deserve a swift recovery.
 If this was your first time getting hurt, an attorney for iron construction accidents could help you submit the proper paperwork.

 Burns